shaquille-tech/To-DO-List/README.md

 ### Solution
 My solution to this requirements was to create a To do List which allows users to :

-- CREATE tasks for them to do in there own time.
+- CREATE tasks for them to do in their own time.
 - READ tasks to be completed
 - UPDATE tasks
 - DELETE tasks